Kepler-32: Planetary system

 In 2011, 2 planets orbiting around it, were discovered, and two more suspected.
 The smaller Kepler-32b, orbiting its parent star every 5.90124 days, and Kepler-32c with an orbital period of 8.7522 days.
 In April 2013, transit-timing variation analysis confirmed 3 other planets to be in the system.
 However, only very loose constraints of the maximum mass of the planets could be determined.

 In 2014, the dynamical simulation shown what the Kepler-32 planetary system have likely undergone a substantial inward migration in the past, producing an observed pattern of lower-mass planets on tightest orbits.
-Additional yet unobserved gas giant planets on wider orbit are likely necessary for migration of smaller planets to proceed that far inward, although current planetary system would be unstable if additional planets are located closer than 8.7 AU from the parent star.
+Additional yet unobserved gas giant planets on wider orbit are likely necessary for migration of smaller planets to proceed that far inward, although current planetary systems would be unstable if additional planets are located closer than 8.7 AU from the parent star.